rust-cli/book/src/tutorial/packaging.md

 ## Getting your app into package repositories

-Both approaches we've seen so far are not how you typically install software on your machine.
+Both approaches we've seen so far are not how you typically install software on your machine, especially for command-line tools that you install using global package managers on most operating systems.
-Especially command-line tools
-you install using global package managers on most operating systems.
 The advantages for users are quite obvious:
-There is no need to think about how to install your program, if it can be installed the same way as they install the other tools.
+There is no need to think about how to install your program if it can be installed the same way as they install other tools.
 These package managers also allow users to update their programs when a new version is available.